exo-archives/aio-ecm-wcm/patch/WCM-2861/readme.txt

     * Status: A problem with WCMInsertContent when browsing directories with special characters (IE7)
     * CCP Issue: CCP-438, Product Jira Issue: WCM-2861
     * Complexity: low.
-    * Impacted Client(s): CG95 and probably all.
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     * Environment: IE7.
       Context: edit a document using CK Editor.